 However, if your injury occurred due to a defective product or vendor, you could file what’s known as a third party claim.
 Workers’ compensation does not prevent you from seeking damages from a negligent third party.

 The program also benefits employees.
-Employers have money set aside to pay for injuries, making it easier to successfully file a claim.
+Employers have money set aside to pay for injuries, making it easier to file a claim successfully.
 In addition, workman’s compensation claims are often generous.
 An experienced lawyer can get employees money to cover any related cost.

 Independent Contractors & Workers’ Compensation